caalberts/twu-biblioteca/notes/design.md

 7. [DONE] Checkout Book - As a librarian, I would like customers to be able to check-out a book.
 Checked out books should not appear in the list of all library books.
 8. [DONE] Successful Checkout - As a customer, I would like to know that a book has been checked out by seeing the message “Thank you!
 Enjoy the book”.
 9. [DONE] Unsuccessful Checkout - As a customer, I would like to be notified if the book I tried to check-out is not available by seeing the message, “That book is not available.”, so that I know that I need to select a different book or fix my spelling error.
-10. Return Book - As a librarian, I would like customers to be able to return a book, so that other customers can check that book out.
+10. [DONE] Return Book - As a librarian, I would like customers to be able to return a book, so that other customers can check that book out.
 Returned books should appear in the list of library books.
-11. Successful Return - As a customer, I would like to be notified if the book I am returning belongs to this library by seeing the message, “Thank you for returning the book.”, so that I know I returned the book to the right library.
+11. [DONE] Successful Return - As a customer, I would like to be notified if the book I am returning belongs to this library by seeing the message, “Thank you for returning the book.”, so that I know I returned the book to the right library.
-12. Unsuccessful Return - As a customer, I would like to be notified if the book I am returning has not been added to this library by seeing the message, “That is not a valid book to return.”, so that I can return it to the correct library or fix my spelling error.
+12. [DONE] Unsuccessful Return - As a customer, I would like to be notified if the book I am returning has not been added to this library by seeing the message, “That is not a valid book to return.”, so that I can return it to the correct library or fix my spelling error.